 What's it about?

-This blog has a very specific purpose: it's a place to post prompts for creative writing during the time of the lockdown.
-Initially it was for the use of my writing group, as we cannot for the time being meet in person - but I want to open it up to anyone who'd like to have a go at creative writing.
+This blog originally had a very specific purpose: it was a place to post prompts for creative writing during the time of the lockdown.
+Initially it was for the use of my writing group, as we could not for the time being meet in person - but it's available now to anyone who'd like to have a go at creative writing.
 I very strongly believe that writing is good for you: while you're writing, you're off somewhere else - you've escaped!
-And that can only be a good thing during lockdown.
+So off you go - have fun!

-Saturday 18 July 2020
+Saturday, 18 July 2020

 Lucky Dip